10 Things to Do on Your Babymoon in Maui - Baby Chick

 10. Photo Session

-Cherish these moments forever and make sure to take lots of pictures.
-If you’re able to, hire a photographer to take your photos together.
+Cherish these moments forever, and make sure to take lots of pictures.
+If you can, hire a photographer to take your photos together.
 Having some nice, professional photos of your last trip as just the two of you will truly capture the love and how special this time is.
-If that’s not in your budget, bring a good camera with you and document as much as you can.
+If that’s not in your budget, bring a good camera and document as much as possible.
 Strangers are always willing to help take a picture. 🙂

 Below is a moment my maid of honor caught while we were on the beach at sunset after our wedding ceremony.
 And this was on her iPhone!
-Imagine the pictures you can capture while you are there on your baby moon!
+Imagine the pictures you can capture on your Maui babymoon!

 11666240_10204075033425762_3438965065744461115_n copy